Table of Contents

 Psoriatic arthritis is another form of arthritis that often affects the skin.
 Psoriasis is also an autoimmune condition and increases your chance of developing arthritis as well.
 Psoriasis usually develops first, and arthritis may develop later.
 This skin condition involves silvery scales on the skin along with red patches.
 This condition can affect joints on both sides of the body.
 Psoriatic arthritis may occur due to genetic factors but may also be triggered by physical trauma or infection.

-There is no cure for psoriatic arthritis, and it is important to get treatment to prevent damage to the joints.
+It is important to get treatment to prevent damage to the joints.
 Similarly, this disorder can lead to permanent disability.

 a.
 Symptoms of Psoriatic Arthritis